ocaml/opam/doc/pages/Manual.md

 For both forms, and within values that allow them, the variables are replaced by their contents, if any, just before the value is used.
-Variable contents can be either _strings_, _booleans_, _lists of strings_, or _undefined_, and automatic conversion may take place using the strings `"true"` and `"false"` (leading to an _undefined_ bool when converting from any other string).
-Undefined values are propagated through boolean expressions and lead otherwise to context-dependent default values (the empty string or `false`, depending on the expected type, unless specified otherwise).
+Variable contents can be either _strings_, _Booleans_, _lists of strings_, or _undefined_, and automatic conversion may take place using the strings `"true"` and `"false"` (leading to an _undefined_ bool when converting from any other string).
+Undefined values are propagated through Boolean expressions and lead otherwise to context-dependent default values (the empty string or `false`, depending on the expected type, unless specified otherwise).

-The syntax`"%{var?string-if-true:string-if-false-or-undefined}%"` can be used to insert different strings depending on the boolean value of a variable.
+The syntax`"%{var?string-if-true:string-if-false-or-undefined}%"` can be used to insert different strings depending on the Boolean value of a variable.

 Additionally, boolean package variables may be combined using the following
 form: `name1+name2+name3:var` is the conjunction of `var` for each of `name1`,